Pyrofoux/Tell-Me-What-You-Eat/README.md

 <img width="400" src="./media/lango.gif" />

 *Lango Guesso* is a game jam prototype that aims to playtest only one of the deduction mechanics that would emerge in *Tell Me What You Eat*.
 Each population has a unique language, and as they explore the world, they give names from their languages to the regions.
-Here we retrovert the map generation process to be a dedecution game: Can you guess where those populations are located, based on the names of each region?
+Here we reverse the map *generation* process to make it a *deduction* game: Can you guess where those populations are located, based on the names of each region?

 Prototyped during the IGGI Game Jam 2022 by Younès Rabii.